jasonkochel/react-cognito-auth/README.md

 ## Internals and Dependencies

-Peer dependencies are React and AWS Cognito.
+Peer dependencies are React and [aws-amplify/amplify-js](https://github.com/aws-amplify/amplify-js).

 The only internal dependencies are:

 - `react-hook-form` to control the forms of the authentication screens
 - `clsx` to compose classNames
-- `crypto-browserify` and `stream-browserify` are browser pollyfls required by Amplify, since Webpack no longer bundles the Node.js polyfills (see [here](https://webpack.js.org/blog/2020-10-10-webpack-5-release/#automatic-nodejs-polyfills-removed))
+- `crypto-browserify` and `stream-browserify` to provide the browser polyfills required by Amplify, since Webpack no longer bundles the Node.js polyfills (see [here](https://webpack.js.org/blog/2020-10-10-webpack-5-release/#automatic-nodejs-polyfills-removed))

 It does not rely on nor utilize a UI framework like Bootstrap or Material-UI.
 Styling is done via Tailwind CSS and already transformed into pure (minified, tree-shaken) CSS.